sarahlachance/sarahlachance.github.io/_pages/about.md

 I am a postdoctoral fellow at the Policy, Elections & Representation Lab (PEARL) in the Munk School of Global Affairs & Public Policy at the University of Toronto.

-My research investigates elections and political behaviour using quantitative methods with observational and experimental data.
-My PhD dissertation analyzed how information and structural factors shape voter decision-making in Canada, the United States and Germany.
+I use a comparative approach to investigate questions related to political psychology and political behaviour.
+To answer these questions, I use mainly quantitative methods with observational and experimental data.
+My main research focus is the influence of institutions on the decision-making process of elites and voters.
+My broader research interests include Canadian politics, elections, campaign effects and representation.